Construction

 Future Construction

 The City consistently monitors, maintains, and preserves roads, sidewalks, bridges, and water and sewer infrastructure.
-This map shows projects underway right now, and projects scheduled for 2025 and 2026 projects.
+This map shows projects underway right now, and projects tentatively scheduled in the next couple of years.
 All locations, projects and treatments listed within all sections of the map are only projections and are subject to change.

 If you would like to report a concern that may not be identified, please contact the Customer Care Centre at customercare@saskatoon.ca or call 306-975-2476.
 More information about the City's Asset Preservation Programs is available under "Related Pages" in the right column of this page.

-Contractors: click here too see planned 2025 projects (tentative and subject to change).
+Contractors: click here to see 2025 projects (tentative and subject to change).

 Night Construction